top of page

 The verb 'capture' has its origins in Latin.
 It is derived from the Latin word 'capturare,' which is a derivative of 'captus,' the past participle of the verb 'capere,' meaning 'to take' or 'to seize.'
 In its original Latin form, 'capture' signified the act of taking or seizing something, whether it be a physical object, a person, or even an idea.
 Over time, as the word evolved and was adopted into English, it retained its fundamental sense of catching, seizing, or gaining control over something or someone.
 The etymology of 'capture' reflects the age-old human endeavor to secure, control, or possess various elements in the world, whether tangible or intangible, making it a term that continues to be relevant in discussions of acquisition and control today.

-Quiz: Find the meaning of the verb capture:
+Find the correct meaning of the verb capture:

 Try Again!